nativefier/nativefier/docs/api.md

 The icon parameter can either be a `.icns` or a `.png` file if the [optional dependencies](../README.md#optional-dependencies) are installed.

 If your `PATH` has our image-conversion dependencies (`iconutil`, and either ImageMagick `convert` + `identify`, or GraphicsMagick `gm`), Nativefier will automatically convert the `.png` to a `.icns` for you.

-On MacOS 10.14+, if you have set a global shortcut that includes a Media key, the user will need to be prompted for permissions to enable these keys in System Preferences > Security & Privacy > Accessibility.

 ###### Manually Converting `.icns`